nndi-oss/intellij-gensett/README.md

-Just Sett Plugin for IntelliJ IDEA
+Gensett Plugin for IntelliJ IDEA
 ===

 If you sometimes find yourself writing (not implementing!) lots of setter method calls and